-Here, we’ll explore why HCPs may want to become KOLs, and how they go about it.
+Here, we’ll explore why HCPs may want to become key opinion leaders, and how they should go about it.

 There are many reasons why a healthcare provider may be interested in becoming an advisor to the pharmaceutical industry and -over time -be recognized as a key opinion leader.
 HCPs can derive benefits in multiple ways from their working relationships with the pharmaceutical industry such as:

 - The ability to share their knowledge, e.g. by discussing novel treatment options or novel techniques with peers.

 - The ability to learn by being at the cutting edge of new developments, new therapies and techniques.
 This allows HCPs to better treat their own patients.

 - The chance to deeply engage with colleagues in discussions, learn from each other and build their professional network.

 - To get a break from the daily routine, e.g. a busy practice and engage in an interesting project that adds expertise to their CV.

 - HCPs receive fair compensation for their time spent advising companies, which is time they cannot spend with their patients.

 How to Become an Advisor and Key Opinion Leader